drohano/NoteyBackend/README.md

 ### Get logged in user information
-This function will take the token in the header and extract user name and email of the user currently logged in.
+This function will take the token in the header and extract user name, email and id of the user currently logged in.
 It's effective in the use of profile page building

 This requires no data to be sent but don't forget to put in the token inside the header